 Pricing is based on a series of factors, including the object’s volume, size, amount of raw material used, labor (mainly post-printing), and multiple other factors.
 These are the significant factors that can affect the price.

 The cost of your 3D print is automatically calculated the moment you upload your 3D file to our site.
 The calculations are interactive and will change as you modify your personalized object and 3D printing options (if no 3D file is provided, a precise price quote cannot be established).

 How your 3D Printing Dimensions Affect your 3D Printing Price

-The larger the object that you wish to print means, that the object will need to be place in a printing block with a greater volume and machine.
-This also means that the printing cycles are longer which will in turn will have an affect the cost of printing.
+The larger the object you wish to print means that the object will need to be placed in a printing block with a greater volume and machine.
+This also means that the printing cycles are longer, which will affect the cost of printing.

-When you upload a design on our website, you have to check if the size respects the maximum size of the machine's tray.
-Each machine has its own size limitations, depending on the material you use.
+When you upload a design on our website, you must check if the size respects the maximum size of the machine's tray.
+Each machine has its size limitations, depending on the material you use.
 The maximum size also depends on the finishing you choose.

 To check the maximum size limitation of each material, you can visit our Material Page.